ImAiR: Airwriting Recognition framework using Image Representation of IMU Signals

 \subsection{Model Architecture}

 We explored various different standard architectures for the classifier block: ResNet\cite{resnet} ($18$, $34$,$50$,$101$, and $152$ layer variants), DenseNet\cite{densenet}($121$, $161$, $169$, and $201$ variants), VGGNet\cite{vggnet}(with the number of weight layers equal to $11$, $13$, $16$, and $19$; with and without Batch Normalization) , GoogleNet\cite{googlenet}, and AlexNet\cite{alexnet}.
-For all of the models, parameters were initialized by using pre-trained weights from the ImageNet classification task and are optimized for the task of image based airwriting recognition.
-This was done by minimizing the Cross-Entropy Loss by using the Adam optimizer.
+The parameters of the model were initialized by using pre-trained weights from the ImageNet classification task and are optimized by minimizing the Cross-Entropy Loss using the Adam optimizer.